ravahdati/email-marketing-api-integrations/README.md

 - **MailWizz**
   - A powerful email marketing application to manage your mailing lists, send campaigns, and track your results.
 - **MailerLite**
-  - A simple and effective email marketing tool for creating, sending, and tracking email campaigns
+  - A simple and effective email marketing tool for creating, sending, and tracking email campaigns.

 ## Repository Structure